Gabriel von Max

-Gabriel Cornelius Ritter von Max (23 August 1840 – 24 November 1915) was a Prague-born Austrian painter, and professor of history painting at the Royal Academy of Fine Arts.
+Gabriel Cornelius Ritter von Max (23 August 1840 in Prague, Kingdom of Austria – 24 November 1915 in Munich) was a Prague-born Austrian-German painter, and professor of history painting at the Royal Academy of Fine Arts.
 He was also a collector of anthropological artifacts.
+His collection included between 60,000 and 80,000 objects from Zoology, Anthropology, Ethology, and Prehistory.
+The collection is displayed in the Reiss Engelhorn Museum in Mannheim.

 Biography

 He was born Gabriel Cornelius Max, the son of the sculptor Josef Max and Anna Schumann.
 He received his first artistic training in history painting from his father.

 He studied between 1855 and 1858 at the Prague Academy of Arts with Eduard von Engerth.
 His studies included parapsychology (somnambulism, hypnotism, spiritism), Darwinism, Asiatic philosophy, the ideas of Schopenhauer, and various mystical traditions.
 The spiritual-mystical movement was emphasized by the writings of Carl du Prel, and the Munich painter Albert Keller was also an influence.

 Through Engerth's recommendation, Max was accepted at the Vienna Academy in 1858, where he studied with Karl von Blaas, Karl Mayer (painter), Christian Ruben and Carl Wurzinger.
 From 1863 to 1867 he studied at the Munich Academy with Karl Theodor von Piloty.
 Through fellow students Hans Makart and Franz Defregger he met Franz von Lenbach.